Open Internet Inclusive AI Unlocking Innovation for All

 but are yet putting out some fairly impressive models, interesting use cases.
 What’s life like at the other end of the absolute front?
 I mean, what people call the absolute frontier of these models.
 What is life at the other end of it where there are many different applications, many different use cases, and many different types of models?
 Yeah.

 Firstly, hi, everyone.
 Great to have all of you here.
 So I think the first thing is, look, Matthew, I don’t know whether you’ve been following a company called Sarvam.
 I think, firstly, it’s important that India is not trying to get to AGI.
 With 1 .4 billion humans and a million Indians turning 18 every month, AGI is not the thing that we need.
 Our focus really is to uplift 1 .4 billion Indians.
 And I think our ecosystem, our innovators, our government, our investors, our technologists, our engineers, our engineers, our engineers, our engineers, our engineers, are all of the view that we have.
 But to really do that, you don’t need trillion or five trillion parameter models.
 What you need are highly performant, extremely low cost models that are a billion parameters to maybe 100 or 200 billion parameters.

 And actually, for the amount that you mentioned, we have launched 30 and 100 billion parameter models that are SOTA in Indic languages.
 In fact, I don’t know whether you know this, Matthew, but if you look at voice AI in Indic languages, SARVAM today is both SOTA in speech -to -text and text -to -speech and is a fraction of the cost of the global models, including the global leader in voice AI.
 So I think what you’re going to see is the government’s actually – and by the way, the reason SARVAM is able to do that, because of tremendous support from the government, but it’s not just SARVAM.
 There are 12 large and small language models.
-By the way, just – I don’t know, I don’t know. a clarification because when Sarvam launched, I think somebody said India is really good at small language models.
+By the way, just – I don’t know, I don’t know.

+a clarification because when Sarvam launched, I think somebody said India is really good at small language models.
 The last time I checked Chakchipiti and Gemini, anything above 30 billion is actually a large language model.
 So we are actually in the large language model race.
 Just a clarification there.
 So basically, we have 12 companies, actually 11 companies and Bharat Chen, which is part of IIT Bombay, that are building these models.
 I think this number goes to 15, 20 very, very quickly.
 And I would say actually well within this year, Matthew, in many, many things that India needs, right?
 We need to uplift 100 million farmers, and for that, we need to build basically models that work on feature fonts, right, in local languages.

 That’s done, right?
 That was actually launched on Wednesday and so on.
 So I think that’s the first thing.
 And now when you ask this other question of, look, true frontier, which is, you know, the frontier today, let’s call it a few trillion, maybe it’ll go to 5 trillion, 10 trillion.
 I think it’s going to be very, if you define frontier that way, part of it is also definition of frontier and more importantly, what’s the objective, right?
 If you define that frontier that way, I think it’s going to, it’s not going to be, Indians are not going to be able to do it with these set of architectures.
 But what we are going to do is to Matthew, to the point that you made, which is, look, LLMs are the most inefficient compute machines ever.

 I mean, this is the, you know, these are not efficient architectures, right?
 We believe that this is the beginning, not the end.
 We believe there’s going to be many more to come after transformers.
 And I think that is where the bets are going to be made.
 In fact, I mean, you know, Jan Lukun is here and he sort of said that, look, you know, this is not sort of the, this is not going to lead us to AGI.
 We don’t really want to get to AGI, but even if you just look at where AI is going to go.

-So I’d say at the model layer this week, India entered the race, but we are going to play this race differently, which is IE. We’re not going to try to build trillion parameter models and we’ll do it at super, super low cost.
+So I’d say at the model layer this week, India entered the race, but we are going to play this race differently, which is IE.

+We’re not going to try to build trillion parameter models and we’ll do it at super, super low cost.
 Now, coming to the chip player, that’s harder for India, but I don’t know whether you know this, Matthew, but 20 % of the world’s semiconductor designers are in India.
 Four years ago, we had no semiconductor startups.
 Today, we have about 35 to 40.
 They span the spectrum from low -power, call it 20 nanometer chips, these all SoCs, all the way up through – actually, two weeks ago, we announced an investment in a GPU company.
 It’s a very seasoned team, Intel, AMD, a company called Agrani.
 Monday, this week, we announced an investment in a company called C2I, which is going to make memory, focus on memory.

 So we’ll see even at the chip player, because what is very clear to us and I think to many in India is we have to have the sovereign stack.
 Our friends are no longer friends, or sometimes they’re friends, or sometimes they’re not.
 And as India, we just need to have the sovereign stack.
 And we can’t – we, of course, are going to have alliances.
 And today, I think a very important alliance.
 This alliance was announced with Paxilica and so on.
 But we’ve got to actually have a sovereign stack.
 So whether it’s the chip layer, whether it’s the compute layer, I think it’s great that both Adani, Reliance announced $100 billion investments into AI infra this week at the model layer.

 Where we have excelled is on the application layer.
 And what I can tell you is at the application layer, I joined Google in 2011.
 At the time, India had 10 million connected smartphone users, no venture capital, and no unicorns.
 Today, we have a lot of venture capital.
 We have 900 million smartphone users.
 We don’t have enough capital, but we have enough venture capital, and we have 125 unicorns.
 At the application layer, I can confidently say, whether it’s consumer, whether it’s enterprise, Indian companies will win.
 Because the traditional formats of consumer consumption, which is called search, or now Gemini, ChatGPT, et cetera, will scale to, in my view, will probably scale to 200 or 300 million.
 They’re not going to scale to a billion Indians.

 To scale to a billion Indians, you’ve got to.
 You’ve got to have image, you’ve got to have video, you’ve got to have highly local language, and it’s got to be. ultra, ultra low cost.
 So I do think we have a shot.
 I think what you’ve just described, we ship this week.
 I think by the end of the year, we’re going to ship 100x more because, Matthew, what’s happened in India is we don’t, we can’t, we’re trying to do things differently.
+Payments is an example, which I think the whole world knows about.
+And you’ll see that playing out in many other things.
+And I’ll last end with this.
+Matthew, 2015, India had two space tech

 And I would just say, don’t sell yourself short.
 Like you may not, India may not need AGI, but India may still build AGI.
 Right.
 And I think that the thing that actually might end up holding back the biggest AI companies is that they are so unresourced constrained.
 If you look at what was the biggest over the last two years, innovation that really drove AI forward, it wasn’t anything that Google or OpenAI or anyone else did.
 It was actually DeepSeek, and DeepSeek’s ability to say that within the constraints of the chips that they had access to, that they would – they had two incredible innovations.
 They would prune the tree more efficiently, and they’d be able to process that pruned tree much more quickly.

 I wish DeepSeek had been an Indian company, not a Chinese company.
 It would have ended a little bit more constrained.
 I think we have a thought room.
-But it is – I actually think those places with constraints, and I would not be scared away if you’re an Indian AI company by hearing the hundreds of billions of dollars that the big U.S. AI companies are pouring in.
+But it is – I actually think those places with constraints, and I would not be scared away if you’re an Indian AI company by hearing the hundreds of billions of dollars that the big U .S.
+AI companies are pouring in.
 That seems like an asset.
 That seems like an advantage that they have.
 But in some ways, it’s blinding them to what will be the real innovations that cause AI to become more efficient, that cause AI to become – more scalable, and there is no way that the long -term solution to this is you have to turn up a mothballed nuclear power plant.

 So we’re going to get more efficient, and I would bet that that efficiency comes from places just like this.